Kratom is illegal in Argentina.

 As long as you use it moderately, there are little to no side effects.

 Moderate usage ends at 12 grams.
-Therefore, if you regularly take more than 12 grams, you could end up dealing with a variety of side effects.
+Therefore, if you take more than 12 grams regularly, you could face various side effects.

 Some of the most common side effects of kratom are: